 Mehta attended junior & high school in Kenya and then college and started studying business management and marketing in university but actually never completed his education and one of the major reasons was not being able to afford to complete his university.

-Growing up Mehta always had an interest in advertising and always thought he would one day have his brand on a billboard, just that the outcome is that he now puts people’s brands out there on his billboards and street poles.
+Growing up Mehta always had an interest in advertising.
+He always thought he would one day have his brand on a billboard.
+The outcome is that he now puts people’s brands out there on his billboards and street poles.

 Rajiv Mehta is the founder of Tangerine Investments, an advertising firm that uses public transit vehicles to market leading consumer goods in Kenya.